-RUN BOY RUN will spend the week (February 27 through March 3) in our local and surrounding elementary schools and libraries in a series of free performances, shedding some light on the music, instruments, and history of the Appalachian South; all leading up to a full-length ticketed concert at the Rochester Art Center on March 4.
+Acoustic Eidolon will spend the week (February 25 through March 1) in our local and surrounding elementary schools and libraries in a series of free interactive educational performances; all leading up to a full-length ticketed concert at the Rochester Art Center on Saturday, March 2.

 ARTIST-IN-THE-SCHOOLS RESIDENCY PROGRAM:

-Wednesday, March 01 - 9:30 AM - Fillmore Central Elementary School (Preston)
+Wednesday, February 27 - 9:30 AM - Riverside Elementary School (Rochester)

 FREE CONCERT-PREVIEW LIBRARY TOUR:

-Tuesday, February 28 - 7:00 PM - Harmony Public Library-JEM Theatre
+Wednesday, February 27 - 7:00 PM - Harmony Public Library/JEM Theatre

-The week concludes with a full-length concert featuring RUN BOY RUN at the Rochester Art Center on Saturday, March 4 at 7:30 PM.
-Brought to you by Arts Midwest, the Mayo Clinic and KXLT Fox 47.
-GET TICKETS NOW
+The week concludes with a full-length concert featuring Acoustic Eidolon at the Rochester Art Center on Saturday, March 2 at 7:30 PM.
+Brought to you by the Mayo Clinic, and KXLT Fox 47.
+GET TICKETS NOW.

-This presentation is supported by the Arts Midwest Touring Fund, a program of Arts Midwest that is funded by the National Endowment for the Arts, with additional contributions from Minnesota State Arts Board, the Crane Group and General Mills Foundation.
+This presentation is supported by the Arts Midwest Touring Fund, a program of Arts Midwest that is funded by the National Endowment for the Arts, with additional contributions from the Minnesota State Arts Board and the Crane Group.